Barbie & Chelsea: The Lost Birthday: Plot

 The Roberts family goes on an adventure cruise for Chelsea's 7th birthday.
 Margaret is busy but promises Chelsea that the next day will be dedicated to her.
 So Chelsea, with her stuffed toys and sisters; Barbie, Skipper, and Stacie, search for the perfect place on the ship to celebrate the birthday.
 First, Stacie finds a basketball bouncy house, but the Activities Director says that Chelsea's height isn't tall enough to enter.
 Then, Skipper finds a club and thinks it's perfect, but the Activities Director tells them that the club is only for teens and tweens, not for four-year-olds.
 They try to talk to the Activities Director, and he suggests talking to Arlene, who shows the sisters a place with pools and water slides, with a special place for birthdays.

 Chelsea finds it perfect and then Arlene asks them to go ahead and make a splash.
 The girls keep their things on a beach chair and dive into a pool.
 Someone picks up Kelsie, Chelsea's plush toy elephant, and makes it get stuck in the pool's wave controls.
 The Activities Director blames Chelsea for the incident, but George supports her and believes she would never do that.
 Chelsea goes back to her room, and her sisters follow her.
 Chelsea hugs Kelsie, while Barbie appreciates her for taking care of her plush toy elephant so well.
 Chelsea goes to sleep so that her birthday comes sooner.

 At midnight the cruise ship they are on crosses the International Date Line.
 By morning when they wake up, Chelsea jumps up and down in delight as her birthday has finally arrived.
 Barbie and Stacie join the pre-celebration until Skipper wakes up and checks her phone.
 She is shocked upon seeing the date tells them that it is the 11th while Chelsea's birthday falls on the 10th.
 Stacie at first thinks that she is pranking them like before until Barbie checks her phone to see it for herself.
-Shocked and surprised to hear the confirmation, Chelsea speeds out with her plush toys to ask everyone what day it is whiles her older sisters chase after her, but they end up getting blocked by their cabin's entrance.
-Everyone says it is 11th, and Chelsea finally admits that her birthday is lost.
+Shocked and surprised to hear the confirmation, Chelsea runs out with her plush toys to ask everyone what day it is while her older sisters chase after her, but they end up getting blocked by their cabin's entrance.
+Everyone says it is the 11th, and Chelsea finally admits that her birthday is lost.
 Then, Chelsea finds the Activities Director, who tells her that they have crossed the International Date Line.
 Disappointed about her birthday being lost forever, Chelsea hides under a tent and talks to her plush toys about it, but instead, a talking parrot appears and tells her about a magical gem that grants wishes hidden in a jungle island.
 Desperate, she leaves her plush toys and ziplines her way to the jungle island.
 Chelsea goes through the forest and finds a glowing waterfall and unusual but beautiful flowers.
 Her sisters search everywhere for her on the ship, but to no avail.